mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 }
 ```

-And it looks like the set has three nodes in it.

-So now that we have our CSRS up and running, we can start up Mongos and then point Mongos in the direction of our config server replica set.

-So this is the configuration file from Mongos, and the first thing you're going to notice is that there is no dbpath.

-That's because Mongos doesn't need to store any data.

-All of the data used by Mongos is stored on the config servers.
+And it looks like the set has *three nodes* in it.
+So now that we have our *CSRS* up and running, we can start up *Mongos and then point Mongos in the direction of our config server replica set*.
+So this is the *configuration file from Mongos*, and the first thing you're going to notice is that there is no *dbpath*.
+That's because *Mongos* doesn't need to store any data.
+All of the data used by *Mongos is stored on the config servers*.

 So in the sharding section, we've specified those.